 That night as we attempted to cook dinner, we found ourselves battling hordes of midges.
 Moving our tent away from the river and back onto the gravel, we bedded down for a long night of restless, uncomfortable sleep.

 Thoroughly unrested, we traveled next through a village called Comrie; here we restocked our cheese supply and I ventured to try the widely popular Scottish soda “IRN-BRU” (pronounced “Iron Brew”).
 Commonly referred to as “Scotland’s other national drink,” the popularity of the soda is second only to whiskey.
-More fashionable in Scotland than even Coca-Cola, its ostentatious bright orange colouring and orange and blue label makes it hard to miss.
+More fashionable in Scotland than even Coca-Cola, its ostentatious bright orange coloring and orange and the blue label makes it hard to miss.

 It took me a few sips before I was finally able to put IRN-BRU’s taste into words: metallic, chemically-infused bubblegum.
-Clearly I was not a huge fan, but evidently the whole of Scotland disagrees with me.
+Clearly, I was not a huge fan, but evidently, the whole of Scotland disagrees with me.